Ragdoll Cat Health Issues & Prevention

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, HCM screening, Bladder Stones screening, Obesity screening

 Ragdolls should receive breed-specific screening for HCM starting at 1-2 years of age, as large breeds develop structural issues early.
-Early detection significantly improves treatment outcomes and quality of life.
+Most breed-related conditions respond better to early intervention.

 Cost of Ragdoll Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Ragdoll ownership:
+These ranges reflect national averages for Ragdoll ownership.

 More Ragdoll Guides

-Find more specific guidance for Ragdoll health and care:
+Find more specific guidance for Ragdoll health and care.

 Hypertrophic Cardiomyopathy Screening